-- Locks: any solid white, navy, black, brown, or tan matching socks may be worn.
-Pre-stitched athletic emblems are allowed. - Left Girls may wear navy or white leggings or tights under skirts or skorts. - Linclosed tennis shoes must be worn; no other options are allowed except on dress-up days. - Tennis shoes should be brought for recess and PE on dress up days.
+- Socks: any solid white, navy, black, brown, or tan matching socks may be worn.
+Pre-stitched athletic emblems are allowed. - ♣ Girls may wear navy, white, or black leggings or tights under skirts or skorts. - Line Enclosed tennis shoes must be worn; no other options are allowed except on dress-up days. - ♣ Tennis shoes should be brought for recess and PE on dress up days.